davidlohle/davidlohle.me/content/about.md

 * Tech support - Assisting diverse groups of people in helpdesk-tier support
-  * Worked with Android, ChromeOS, iOS, macOS, RHEL, tvOS, Windows, Ubuntu and much, much more.
+  * Worked with Android, ChromeOS, iOS, macOS, RHEL, tvOS, Windows, Ubuntu, and much, much more.

 _I've worked with the following companies:_

 * Pivotal (currently employed)
-  * Solutions Architect, traveling on-site perform both technical and soft-skill enablement.
+  * Solutions Architect, traveling on-site to perform both technical and soft-skill enablement.
 Work primarily with Pivotal Platform in a XP and Agile method.
 * Stark & Wayne